 Golden Gaytime

 This iconic Australian ice cream snack was created in 1959 by Aussie company Streets.
-Golden Gaytime come in a variety of flavours to cater to all tastes.
-And they have the best name ever.
-So you really do have to try one!
+Golden Gaytime comes in a variety of flavours to cater to all tastes.

 Anzac biscuits